 Silo, a collector’s cabinet for keeping and showing indeterminate ephemera.
 This cabinet has been acquired by the Nasjonalmuseet for Kunst, Arkitektur og Design, Oslo, Norway for the permanent collection.

 Volume/Composition, a cabinet for 500 CDs.

-A point of sale and display counter for a jewellery gallery.
+A point of sale and display counter for Ruberg Jewellery Butik, London.

-Sideboard, living room storage and custom fitted cutlery trays.
+Sideboard, living room storage and custom fitted cutlery trays for a private client.

 The series of works on this page began as a response to the normative conditions of studio furniture making: those of, slow and careful making obviating risk, an attention to utility function, and the concern with precision joinery.
 I had often longed for the faster feedback loops of learning and reflection that I saw in makers' practices whose work was made relatively quickly - over hours and days rather than days and weeks.
 Also, despite my interest in the formal and structural aspects of a piece I found many viewers were more interested in the utility of a piece - this often coincides with a zooming in on a micro interest of the the tightness of dovetails.

 So these works started as an exercise in making an object inside one day, from offcuts and oddments, and that were deliberately ambiguous in their possible (lack of) function.
 Sketching out ideas with a limited range of tools and materials.
 Starting life as 'studio works' it became quickly apparent that they had more autonomy and presence than imagined.
 Showing them in public spaces prompted broader and more diverse responses from people than furniture normally does.
 They prompted stories of things in sheds and inspired imagined uses, viewers told me about their granny's ironing board or a husband's old camera.
 They became access points.
 And they almost inevitably found some uses as people placed small objects on and around them - often moving those objects quickly and thinking about juxtapositions.